 NSW DPI will seek advice from the APLC and LLS on the possibility of locust outbreaks during autumn and winter of each year and plague locust response plans will be developed for consideration of the PLCC and PLMG.

 Land managers have a legal responsibility to control locusts particularly on the ground.
-Insecticide will be provided to LLS rate payers locally.
+Chemical will be provided to LLS rate payers locally.

-This insecticide will be provided once locust nymphs have banded.
+This chemical will be provided once locust nymphs have banded.

 LLS will coordinate locust control activities as part of their normal operations until the coordination required is beyond their capacity.
 At this stage LLS regions may support a Local Control Centre (LCC) or a Forward Command Post (FCP).
 LLS from other areas may be asked to provide staffing for FCPs where activity occurs.